Digital inclusion: Measuring digital inclusion

 The Australian Digital Inclusion Index (ADII) is a research project which has been tracking digital inclusion throughout Australia since 2016.
 It uses survey data to measure digital inclusion across three dimensions of access, affordability and digital ability.

 The Future of Digital Inclusion

-On February 16th, 2021, a global dialogue within the United Nations (UN) took a look at the future of digital inclusion.
+On February 16, 2021, a global dialogue within the United Nations (UN) took a look at the future of digital inclusion.
 Through the adoption of the 2030 UN Agenda for Sustainable Development, Member States made a commitment.
 They pledged to "leave no one behind."

 By 2030, the UN's goal is to close the digital divide by providing access to the Internet and mobile technologies for all nations and peoples and for all segments of society.

 The UN sees the crisis of too many people in our global society still living unconnected and how the digital divide remains a challenge that must be addressed.

+Gaming

+The Xbox Adaptive Controller is a groundbreaking example of digital inclusion, designed to make gaming more accessible to people with limited mobility.
+Developed by Microsoft, it features large programmable buttons and ports that connect to a wide range of external devices like switches, joysticks, and mounts, allowing users to customize their gaming experience based on their unique needs.
+By removing traditional physical barriers to gameplay, the Xbox Adaptive Controller empowers more people to participate in digital entertainment, promotes equal access to technology, and fosters a more inclusive gaming community.